Nov. 16, 2018

 Figure 2: Rep. Blanton(RSU) debating ORU-513

 Representatives voted in favor of the bill Nov.
-16, 2018 and the bill to moved to the Senate floor for debate.
+16, 2018, and the bill to move to the Senate floor for debate.
 The Senate debated the bill and in conclusion, the bill fails with a vote of 14-8 opposed to the bill and 12 abstained.
 ORU-531 was vetoed by the Senate.